Books, FAQs

 The Sprout Book book cover by Doug Evans

-There are plenty of excellent books on sprouting, microgreens, wheatgrass, and more.
-My current recommendation is Doug Evans’ book on sprouting because he’s so passionate about sharing the message.
+Plenty of excellent books on sprouting, microgreens, wheatgrass, and more exist.
+I recommend Doug Evans’s book on sprouting because he’s passionate about sharing the message.

 Doug eats a high raw (or exclusively raw) diet.
 And his book is the best, most concise overview of everything you’ll ever need to know.

-He also goes over each type of sprouting and microgreen seed and why it’s beneficial to humans.
+He also goes over each type of sprouting and microgreen seed and why it benefits humans.
 You can check it out on Amazon, The Sprout Book.

-Plus, it includes amazing recipes that incorporate all kinds of sprouts.
+Plus, it includes incredible recipes that incorporate all kinds of sprouts.

 Happy sprouting!